dromara/website/docs/en-us/soul/user-dataSync.md

 ## Features

-* Data synchronization means to sync the config value of 'soul-admin' data into the JVM memory in the 'soul' cluster, which is the key to the gateway's high performance.
+* Data synchronization is the key of gateway high performance, which is to sync 'soul-admin' config data into the JVM memory of soul cluster.

-* implement principle, pls refer to： [dataSync](dataSync.md)。
+* Implementation principles, pls refer to：[dataSync](dataSync.md)。

-* the gateway in this article is your setup gateway. please see ：[Environment Setup](setup.md)。
+* In the article, the gateway is the environment you setup. please refer to：[Environment Setup](setup.md).

-## websocket sync（default method，recommend）
+## Websocket sync（default method，recommend）

 * gateway setting（note:restart）

-    * first of all, add these dependencies in `pom.xml`：
+    * Add these dependencies in `pom.xml`：
  ```xml
     <!--soul data sync start use websocket-->
     <dependency>